Citigroup Maintains SeaWorld Entertainment (SEAS) Neutral Recommendation

 What is the Fund Sentiment?

 There are 483 funds or institutions reporting positions in SeaWorld Entertainment.
-This is a decrease of 12 owner(s) or 2.42% in the last quarter.
-Average portfolio weight of all funds dedicated to SEAS is 0.42%, an increase of 2.32%.
-Total shares owned by institutions decreased in the last three months by 5.46% to 73,166K shares.
-The put/call ratio of SEAS is 0.84, indicating a bullish outlook.
+This is a decrease of 11 owner(s) or 2.23% in the last quarter.
+Average portfolio weight of all funds dedicated to SEAS is 0.42%, an increase of 2.19%.
+Total shares owned by institutions decreased in the last three months by 5.96% to 73,060K shares.
+The put/call ratio of SEAS is 1.29, indicating a bearish outlook.

 What are Other Shareholders Doing?